CodeOn-ArK/RawTerm_CPP/README.md

 - [x] STL
 - [ ] Exception Handling
 - [ ] Templates
+## Note:

+    This is still under development, but the Tx works fine in the stable release v1.0

 ## Collaboration
 This project was made in collaboration with [ @CodeOn-ArK ](https://github.com/CodeOn-ArK),